 - the available safety features of the vehicle,

-- the number of other vehicles involved
+- the number of other vehicles involved,

-- the condition of the road
+- the condition of the road.

 The individual that will be liable for your accident (and therefore the target of the claims process) is the person who is found at fault for the collision.
-This could be the driver, or it could be the council responsible for maintaining the roads; whoever the responsible party may be, if they have insurance then their insurance company will foot the bill, so they will not have the pay the money themselves.
+This could be the driver, or it could be the council responsible for maintaining the roads; whoever the responsible party might be, if they have insurance then their insurance company will foot the bill, so they will not have to pay the money themselves.
 Knowing this may make you feel a bit better about filing a compensation claim against a friend or member of your family responsible for your injury.

 Make a passenger accident claim with Jefferies Solicitors